I Think They Like Me

 "I Think They Like Me" is a song by American hip-hop group Dem Franchize Boyz.
 It was released in August 2005 as a single from their self-titled debut album Dem Franchize Boyz.
 The song's chorus is sampled from their debut single "White Tee".
 The single version of the song is the remix version, the "So So Def Remix" featuring Jermaine Dupri, Da Brat and Bow Wow.
 The remix is featured on their 2006 album On Top of Our Game and was released as the first single from the album.
-The song topped the Hip-Hop/R&B chart for three weeks and reached number 15 on the Billboard Hot 100.
 Another remix of the song features the Atlanta-based R&B singer Nivea and rapper Da Brat.

+"I Think They Like Me" topped the US Billboard Hot R&B/Hip-Hop Songs chart for three weeks and the Hot Rap Songs chart for two weeks.
+On the Billboard Hot 100, it reached number 15, giving the group their highest-charting single.
+Outside the United States, the song became a top-five hit in Finland, reaching number five, and entered the top 30 in New Zealand, peaking at number 27.